The Phillips’ Mill Community Association Announces

 Entries: Entries must be received during the period July 22 – September 30, 2020 midnight.

 - Complete the online entry form below, and provide a six-digit number of your own choosing.
 This is your entry number.
 This insures that your work will be judged anonymously.
 The site will not process payment after fifty scripts have been received.

-- Prepare your script as a .pdf file, using the unique entry number as the only identification of the author and as the name of the .pdf file.
+- Prepare your script as an Adobe Portable Document (.pdf) file, using the unique entry number as the only identification of the author and as the name of the .pdf file.